Ontario County, Ontario

+Ontario County was the name of two historic counties in the Canadian province of Ontario.
+Both counties were located in approximately the same area and existed on-and-off between 1792 and 1974.
+Their primary modern successor is the Regional Municipality of Durham, though certain parts of them were transferred to other surrounding regions.

 Ontario County (1792–1800)

 The original Ontario County, located in the Midland District, was constituted in 1792 as an electoral district for the new Legislative Assembly of Upper Canada:

 In 1798, the Parliament of Upper Canada dissolved the county, and redistributed its territory to the following electoral counties and townships, effective at the beginning of 1800:

-Ontario County (1852–1973)
+Ontario County (1852–1974)

-On January 1, 1852 the old County of York was divided into three counties (York, Ontario and Peel); however they remained united.
-On January 1, 1854 Ontario County separated and became its own independent county, with the support of Peter Perry of Whitby.
+On January 1, 1852, the old County of York was divided into three counties (York, Ontario and Peel); however they remained united.
+On January 1, 1854, Ontario County separated and became its own independent county, with the support of Peter Perry of Whitby.
 The population in 1854 was 30,000 and the first County Warden was Thomas N. Gibbs.

 It was replaced by the Regional Municipality of Durham effective January 1, 1974.